RODEO FAQ PAge

 What events are offered during rodeo performances?

 The U.P.
-Championship rodeo offers bareback riding, saddle bronc riding, bull riding, calf roping, team roping, steer wrestling and women’s barrel racing.
+Championship Rodeo offers bareback riding, saddle bronc riding, bull riding, calf roping, team roping, steer wrestling and women’s barrel racing and breakaway roping.

 Where is the information for Vendors?